YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-20-speaking-(toefl).md

 * Make sure to restructure **all** sentences on note in 30 seconds preparation
 * When we draw intonation, make sure to draw rising tone for key information and **each** sentence should have one
 * university should use announcement

+### Task 3 practice

+* the speaking speed can be slower. take it easy
+* make sure to drop intonation mark because it make sure we know the notes we are taking and where to emphasize for restructuring the thoughts

 ## Reference